SchwarzIT/onyx/.changeset/heavy-animals-jog.md

 refactor(OnyxInput): use `OnyxFormElementV2` internally

 - feat: support new `leadingIcons` and `trailingIcons` slot
-- fix: use correct gap in compact density
+- fix: use correct label gap in compact density
+- fix: use correct inline padding for input when leading/trailing icons exist